 - 1.2.1 A complaint concerning the activities of a Member who is alleged to be breaching the Code can be submitted by any of the following: - a) the AIFP Member, - b) a healthcare professional, - c) a representative of the public, - d) a government official or state authority; - e) patients organisation. - 1.2.2 In the event where no formal complaint about the behaviour of a Member is made to the Ethical Committee, but where the activities of a Member are attracting publicity which is deemed inconsistent with the Code, then the Ethical Committee retains the right to act on its own initiative and consider whether the Code has been breached.
-Article 2 of these Complaints Review Procedures applies mutatis mutandis to the proceedings initiated on the Ethical Committee's own initiative (for example, in assessing the compliance of Other Studies with the Code). - 1.2.3 Complaints must be filed in writing in Slovak language and if filed by the Member they also must be filed mandatorily in the English language as well and they must contain the following essentials:
+Article 2 of these Complaints Review Procedures applies mutatis mutandis to the proceedings initiated on the Ethical Committee's own initiative. - 1.2.3 Complaints must be filed in writing in Slovak language and if filed by the Member they also must be filed mandatorily in the English language as well and they must contain the following essentials: